Orca Bio to Present Positive Clinical Data on its Novel High-Precision Cell Therapies at the 65th American Society of Hematology Annual Meeting

 About Orca-Q

-Orca-Q is Orca Bio's second investigational high-precision allogeneic cellular therapy to enter clinical development for hematological malignancies.
-Orca-Q is a proprietary composition of enriched CD34+ stem cells combined with specific T cell subsets derived from haploidentical—or partially matched—donors that are purified through Orca Bio's high-precision platform.
-Orca-Q is a first-in-class therapy that has the potential to improve patient outcomes and reduce the risks of graft versus host disease, without the use of post-transplant cyclophosphamide (PTCy) in patients for whom a full human leukocyte antigen (HLA) match cannot be found.
+Orca-Q is an investigational high-precision allogeneic cell therapy designed to treat hematological malignancies in patients with haploidentical donors.
+Orca-Q is a proprietary composition of stem cells combined with specific T-cell subsets derived from healthy donors and engineered by Orca Bio’s high-precision platform.
+Orca-Q has the potential to improve patient outcomes and reduce the risks of toxicities without the use of post-transplant cyclophosphamide (PTCy) in patients unable to identify a full human leukocyte antigen (HLA) match.

 About Orca Bio